Taylor Walls Player Props: Rays vs. Royals

 Taylor Walls At The Plate

-- Walls has 10 doubles, two triples, seven home runs and 30 walks while batting .212.
+- Walls has 10 doubles, two triples, seven home runs and 30 walks while hitting .213.

-- Walls has picked up a hit in 51.7% of his 60 games this year, with at least two hits in 10.0% of those games.
+- Walls has picked up a hit in 32 of 61 games this year, with multiple hits six times.

-- He has hit a home run in six games this year (10.0%), homering in 3.1% of his chances at the plate.
+- Looking at the 61 games he has played this year, he's hit a long ball in six of them (9.8%), and in 3% of his trips to the plate.

-- Walls has driven home a run in 17 games this season (28.3%), including more than one RBI in 6.7% of his games and producing three or more of his team's runs on two occasions..
+- Walls has an RBI in 17 of 61 games this season, with multiple RBI in four of them.
+He has also driven in three or more of his team's runs in two contests.

-- He has scored in 45.0% of his games this season, with more than one run scored in 11.7%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.